1995parham-learning/1995parham-learning.github.io/content/Database/Postgresql.md

 Table- and row-level locking facilities are also available in PostgreSQL for applications which don't generally need full transaction isolation and prefer to explicitly manage particular points of conflict.
 However, proper use of MVCC will generally provide better performance than locks.
 In addition, application-defined advisory locks provide a mechanism for acquiring locks that are not tied to a single transaction.

-The SQL standard defines four levels of transaction isolation.
-The most strict is Serializable, which is defined by the standard in a paragraph which says that any concurrent execution of a set of Serializable transactions is guaranteed to produce the same effect as running them one at a time in some order.
+The SQL standard defines four levels of transaction isolation. **The most strict is Serializable**, which is defined by the standard in a paragraph which says that any concurrent execution of a set of Serializable transactions is guaranteed to produce the same effect as running them one at a time in some order.